Protect and restore parks & reserves

 Where - the corner of Alison Rd & Beach St, Coogee

-Located along a historical tram route this narrow park provides a pleasant spot for visitors to walk through or even have a picnic.
-The park contains a variety of plants of all different shapes, sizes and textures providing plenty of visual appeal.
+Located along a historical tram route, this narrow park provides a pleasant spot for visitors to walk through or even have a picnic.
+The park contains a variety of plants of all different shapes, sizes and textures, providing plenty of visual appeal.
 Volunteers regularly prune vegetation and mulch garden beds to keep things looking in top shape.
+As a result of ongoing works the section west of Carrington Road is now a well-established and highly valued local treasure.
+Increasingly works have begun to focus on the eastern section which requires work to improve vegetation cover.